almende/eve/java_configuration.md

   development mode.
 - `Production`, which is used when the project is deployed on App Engine.

-There is one state facctory available on Google App Engine:
+There is one state factory available on Google App Engine:
 `DatastoreStateFactory`, which uses Google Datastore to persist the state of the agents.
 The Datastore state does not need any additional configuration.
 There is one scheduler available: `AppEngineSchedulerFactory`.